 Most consulting gigs where you are not hired full time by the company will pay you as a 1099 employee, which means that you will get a separate tax form from the company to file at tax time.
 Note that income taxes are not taken out of this payment so you will be responsible for self-employment taxes and should set aside the expected tax burden so you're not surprised come tax time (consider paying quarterly taxes if it's a significant amount).
 There are many upsides to 1099 income, which allow you to potentially qualify for tax advantages that you don't as a W2 employee.
-This includes the ability to fund different retirement accounts, take deductions for relevant expenses such as a home office deduction or for related technology, etc. Talk to your accountant about what's appropriate.
+Learn more on our self-employed finances page.

 Do I have to discuss this with my employer?

 Depending on who you are employed by, yes!
 Many employers say that if you're doing something related to your profession, they should have a stake in it.
 Check your contract, especially if you're in an employed position with a hospital or in academics.
 Get the verdict in writing, to avoid issues later.
 Many companies don't care when they think something is a small project, but if the project takes off and gets a lot of publicity or a high valuation, they may all of a sudden want a cut.